Dmitry-Fedotov-Dev/crocobot/README.md

 # crocobot

-This is the best Telegram bot for search and order a medications.
+This is the best Telegram bot for search and order the medications.